cncf/tag-security/assessments/projects/custodian/joint-review.md

 Cloud Custodian’s serverless capabilities enable broad access to affect both the availability and confidentiality of the environment it is deployed within.
-Explicit control and review over Cloud Custodian yaml is an absolute necessity to reduce the success of attack by a malicious insider or opportunistic external intruder.
+Explicit control and review over Cloud Custodian YAML is an absolute necessity to reduce the success of attack by a malicious insider or opportunistic external intruder.